 7% of people with axial SpA also develop inflammatory bowel disease

 If you develop symptoms which might indicate inflammatory bowel disease (IBD) you should be referred by your GP or rheumatologist to a gastroenterologist for tests, diagnosis and ongoing management.

 - Cramping pains in the abdomen.
-These can be very severe and often occur before passing a stool
+These can be very severe and may occur when you need to poo.

 There are two main types of inflammatory bowel disease: Crohn’s disease and ulcerative colitis.